kubernetes/kubernetes/REBASE.openshift.md

 commit.

 If you first pick all the pick+squash commits first and push them for review it is easier for you and your reviewers to check the code changes and you squash it at the end.

 Explicit commit rules:
 - Anything touching `openshift-hack/`, openshift specific READMEs or similar files should be squashed to 1 commit named "UPSTREAM: <carry>: Add OpenShift specific files"
 - Updating generated files coming from kubernetes should be `<drop>` commit
+- Generated changes should never be mixed with non-generated changes.
+If a carry is ever seen to contain generated changes, those changes should be dropped.

 ## Update the hyperkube image version to the release tag